 How much coverage should I carry on my home?

 Insuring your property to value (replacement cost value) might cost more, but could help you avoid being underinsured should you experience a serious loss.
-Most insurance companies have estimating programs available to help you in calculating the replacement cost of your home in your area.
+Most insurance companies have estimating programs available to help you calculate the replacement cost of your home in your area.

-What optional coverages are available for the homeowners policy?
+What optional coverages are available for a homeowners policy?

 Some of the more common optional additional coverages you can purchase are:

-Personal property replacement cost coverage: Covers loss or damage to personal property on replacement cost basis rather than the policy actual cash value basis.
+- Personal property replacement cost coverage - covers loss or damage to personal property on the replacement cost basis rather than the policy actual cash value (ACV) basis.

 If I have my home mortgaged, do I need to list the bank on the policy?